KaiseiYokoyama/joycon-rs/README.md

     <a href="https://kaiseiyokoyama.github.io/blog/tags/joycon-rs-v0.3.1/">ドキュメント</a>
 </h3>

-A framework for dealing with Nintendo Switch Joy-Con on Rust easily and efficiently.
+A framework for dealing with Nintendo Switch Joy-Con on Rust easily and efficiently via Bluetooth.

 `Joycon-rs` provides utility to find communicate with, and operate Joy-Con.
 Please see the documentation comments for detailed instructions on how to use it.

 Joycon-rs is in development and is still incomplete.
 Please be aware the update will include breaking changes for the time being.
 Pardon out dust!

 ## Setup
 On macOS or Windows, there are no preparation.